mlochbaum/CrinGraph/Configuring.md

   which isn't allowed according to the previous two settings.
 Given that it points to Crinacle's patreon and not yours, you probably want to change it.

+The following parameters are used to allow multiple samples per channel and different channel configurations than L/R. Currently multiple channels and multiple samples per channel at once are not supported: the curves will display fine but the interface doesn't really work.
+For example, `config_hp.js` is intended for headphones and shows only the right channel with five samples per channel.

+* `default_channels` is a list of channels in each measurement: it defaults to `["L","R"]`.
+It's called "default" because I may add a mechanism to change it for a single sample from `phone_book.json`, but no such mechanism exists right now.
+* `num_samples`, if set, is the number of samples in each channel.
+  Samples are always numbered 1 to `num_samples`.

 ## Storing your FR files